 Death’s prominence continues to have a strong presence in her narratives about her children.
 In one of the narratives, an expression of the continuous threat of death is used as a justification and legitimization for volunteering her son for a “rescue operation.”
 Zehava asks her son to write and recite a blessing at the grandfather’s (her father’s) birthday party.
 The very act of writing the blessing was forced upon the son by his mother, but the son refused to recite the blessing aloud because of the disclosure and embarrassment that would come from reading it aloud:

-“I told him, ‘But your grandfather is eighty years old, what if he dies next year?
+I told him, ‘But your grandfather is eighty years old, what if he dies next year?
 What?
 That’s it, you won’t read him the blessing?
 It’s irreversible, he’s eighty!’
 So he said, ‘It’s hard for me, I’m shy and I don’t want to bare all of my feelings in front of everyone, I can’t!’
 I said to him, ‘I don’t care!
 Get over your fear and read it!
 Get over it!’
 There was also time pressure.
 We already had a long discussion about it, it was after an entire week of me asking him and his brothers to write a blessing!
 And they, ugh, they don’t want to, they said leave us alone, and I told them that they have to!
 Oh…I wanted him to get over the fear and to show responsibility to the family.
 It’s also the lesson -- to live in the moment, that there’s no tomorrow, there just isn’t!
 Live life to its fullest!
 Live life to its fullest.
 (And what happened in the end?)
-In the end he read it, he needed a push.”
+In the end he read it, he needed a push.

 In this narrative, Zehava utilizes arguments such as the grandfather’s advanced age and his impending death to persuade her son, as well as the possibility of a missed opportunity and a lesson on responsibility and family loyalty.
 The obligation to “live life to its fullest” while in the shadow of death is illustrative of a claim that Zehava is familiar with, to put others’ needs before one’s own, which is repeated here with her son.